Linzer cookies are simple, cut-out almond cookies filled with raspberry jam and dusted with confectioners’ sugar.

 - Bake 8 minutes or until the edges are turning golden.
 Let cookies cool on the baking sheet for 3 minutes then transfer to a wire rack to cool completely.

 - Repeat steps 5 and 6 with the second dough disc.
-After the cookies are cut into rounds, use a small heart-shaped cookie cutter to create small cutouts in the center of the cookies.
+After the cookies are cut into rounds, use the end of a frosting tip (or mini cookie cutter) to create small cutouts in the center of the cookies.
 This will be the tops of the linzer cookies.
 Place on parchment-lined cookie sheets and bake 8 minutes or until the edges are turning golden.

 - To prepare cookies, spread about 2 teaspoons of raspberry jam on the bottoms of half of the cookies, spreading it lightly at the edges.
 Top with the remaining cookies, bottoms down.
 Dust the tops with confectioners’ sugar.